deohs/r_onramp/Introduction.md

 The menus, buttons, and pick-lists in the panes will vary depending on the content of the pane and the context of the operation you are performing.

-There is a button with an icon of a broom (or brush).
+There is a button with an icon of a whisk broom (or brush).
 The text associated with this button is "Clear" or "Clear All".
 You can use it to clear the contents of the tab.